apurvk4/react-template/README.md

 # react-starter-template
 my own react template for starting any new react projects without using create react app

-## It uses parcel instead of webpack
+## It uses vite + react with eslint preconfigured for react development